The content of this website may contain affiliate links and we may be compensated (at no cost to you!). Thank you for your support!

 Otherwise you can expect to pay an additional $4-5 per non-member to ride the lift.

 Members, however, get access to Sky Ride Day Passes which include unlimited FREE Sky Rides during regular zoo hours.

-The Day Pass costs $35 but is another great reason to become a zoo member!
+The Day Pass costs $35 per year but is another great reason to become a zoo member!

-The Sky Ride is located between the giraffe area and the goat yard.
+The Sky Ride can only be boarded from the bottom of the Zoo.
+It’s located between the giraffe area and the goat yard.